Sample: Field Technician Risk Profile

 This risk profile has been determined for field technicians in DSM.
 The profile shows frequency, or how many people in a day; duration, or length of typical interaction; and variety, or the number of different people.*

 Utility organizations have deployed mass work-from-home solutions for workers who are able to do so.
-This trend should be expected to continue as the pandemic situation evolves, ensuring the health and safety of utility workers across the Iowa region.
+This trend should be expected to continue as a hybrid solution, ensuring the health and safety of utility workers across the Iowa region.
 For those who can’t work from home, ensuring proper social distancing and equipment will be key to limiting the spread of COVID-19 amongst the utility workforce.

 Suspension of Shutoffs

-Utility providers have generally followed a moratorium on disconnections during the pandemic to ease financial burdens on vulnerable consumers.
-However, as a result, some utility providers are anticipating cash flow challenges in the coming months.
+Utility providers generally followed a moratorium on disconnections during the spring to ease financial burdens on vulnerable consumers.
+As a result, some utility providers anticipated cash flow challenges in the following few months.
+Disconnections are now regulated through Iowa Utilities Board guidance issued in May.

 As utility companies manage the significant impacts of COVID-19, organizations have revisited their sequestering policies for critical facilities.
 Ensuring that the required resources exist and are attuned to social distancing rules will be key.